-NDP Objectives Policies (See 7.1) 1.
-Protect and enhance the character and locational distinctiveness of Watlington as a small, historic, Chilterns town Policy 1 : a to d 2.
+NDP Objectives Policies (See 7.1) Protect and enhance the character and locational distinctiveness of Watlington as a small, historic, Chilterns town Policy 1 : a to f 2.
 Use development to resolve or manage road traffic problems Policy 2: a to c 3.
-Conserve and enhance the natural environment in and around Watlington Policy 3: a to f 4.
-Permit new housing development which reflects the needs identified in the most recent housing needs survey, and is sensitive to local market conditions Policy 4: a to f 5.
-Encourage other policies which protect and enhance Watlington as a service centre and employment focus Policy 5: a to f 6.
-Provide new physical and community infrastructure which is proportionate to the impact of development Policy 6: a to f
+Conserve and enhance the natural environment in and around Watlington Policy 3: a to d, 4 a and b 4.
+Permit new housing development which reflects the needs identified in the most recent housing needs survey, and is sensitive to local market conditions Policy 5: a to d 5.
+Encourage other policies which protect and enhance Watlington as a service centre and employment focus Policy 6: a to d, 7 a and b 6.
+Provide new physical and community infrastructure which is proportionate to the impact of development Policy 8: a to j